Skip to content

 print(added)

-5. Build an index
+5. Build or tune an index

 collection.build_index("FLAT-L2")